 Kentucky high court lets near-total abortion ban continue

 FRANKFORT, Ky.
-(AP) — Kentucky’s Supreme Court on Thursday refused to allow abortions to resume in the state, rejecting a request to halt enforcement of a near-total ban on abortion that has largely been in place since Roe v.
+(AP) — Abortion access in Kentucky remained virtually shut off Thursday after the state’s highest court refused to halt a near-total ban that has largely been in place since Roe v.
 Wade was overturned.

-The court, which was weighing challenges to the state’s near-total ban and a separate one that outlaws abortion after the sixth week of pregnancy, sent the case back to a lower court for further consideration of constitutional issues related to one of the bans.
+Kentucky’s Supreme Court, which was weighing challenges to the state’s near-total ban and a separate one that outlaws abortion after the sixth week of pregnancy, sent the case back to a lower court for further consideration of constitutional issues related to the more restrictive ban.

 The justices ruled on narrow legal issues Thursday.
 They left unanswered the larger constitutional questions about whether access to abortion should be legal in the Bluegrass State.

-Last month, the South Carolina Supreme Court struck down a ban on abortion after six weeks, ruling that it violated a state constitutional right to privacy.
+Kentucky’s Republican attorney general, Daniel Cameron, called the ruling a “significant victory,” and said his office will continue to defend laws that “stand up for the unborn.”

+“We are very pleased that Kentucky’s high court has allowed these laws to remain in effect while the case proceeds in circuit court,” Cameron said in a statement.

-In Kentucky, the challenges revolve around the state’s near-total trigger law ban and the separate six-week ban.
+The legal challenge brought by two Louisville abortion providers revolves around the state’s near-total trigger law ban and six-week ban.
 The trigger law was passed in 2019 and took effect when the U.S. Supreme Court overturned Roe v.
 Wade.
 It bans abortions except when they’re carried out to save the life of the mother or to prevent disabling injury.
 It does not include exceptions for cases of rape or incest.

 In July, a Louisville judge, Mitch Perry, halted enforcement of the bans because he found that they likely violated the state constitution’s rights to privacy and self-determination.
 He said it wasn’t the court’s role to determine whether the state constitution guarantees the right to abortion, but it is its role to decide whether the new bans violate constitutionally guaranteed freedoms.